auroflow/wordlist-extractor/README.md

   -h, --help            show this help message and exit -f FILENAME, --filename FILENAME
                         The path to the EPUB or TXT file.
 Default to book.epub.
-  -k KNOWN_WORDS, --known-words KNOWN_WORDS
-                        The folder containing known word files.
-Words in these files are excluded from the word list.
-Default to known-words.
   -o OUTPUT, --output OUTPUT
                         The output file.
 Default to wordlist.txt.
   -s, --shuffle         Shuffle the word list.